LucasAlonso11800/Social-media-app/README.md

 # Social-media-app
 https://lucas-alonso-social-media-app.netlify.app/

-My first big application using Typescript and MySQL.
+My first big application using Typescript, MySQL and Cypress testing.
 Based freely on Twitter, the users can create accounts, post what they're thinking, comment on posts, like each others posts and comments and upload their profile names and images.